Forest Fungal Ecology Postdoctoral Research Award

-To apply: Send one copy of your complete application, including items 1-4 listed above, in electronic format as a single PDF file to: email@example.com.
+To apply: Complete the application, being sure to include all required items listed above, in electronic format as a single PDF file.
 The application file should be organized in the same order as described in “Documents Required” and should not exceed more than 8 MB.
 The file name should contain: the last name of the applicant -“award name” Application (e.g. Smith-Forest Ecology Application).

 Confidential letters of reference should be sent separately to: email@example.com.
 The letter of reference file name should contain: the last name of the applicant-award name-referee letter (e.g. Smith-Forest Ecology-Jackson Letter).
 The application will be considered to have arrived once all electronic files have been received by the deadline.
 All documents must be in English to be considered with the exception of the collecting permit

-(5) Each awardee will contribute a short article about their research to MSA within a year of receiving the award.
-The articles should be written for a general audience and will be published in Inoculum or other MSA venues (e.g. MSA website).
+- Each awardee will contribute a short report about their research to the MSA within a year of receiving the award.
+The reports should be submitted using the MSA Award Reporting Form.
 This will be a great opportunity to promote your research to the MSA community.
-Articles and pictures should be sent to the Award Coordinator by email as a word document.